rjseymour66/RSO-docs/docs/index.md

-Welcome to the Record Stack Overflow API documentation.
-Record Stack Overflow's API is used to upload and manage vinyl record inventory for sale to other merchants and customers throughout the continental US.
+Welcome to Record Stack Overflow's API documentation.
+Record Stack Overflow's API is used to upload and manage vinyl record inventory for sale to customers and merchants in the continental US.

 Record Stack Overflow is the only API of its kind that focuses on vinyl records.
 We connect vinyl merchants and enthusiasts to create the best online resource for rare and quality vinyl records.

 ## Why use Record Stack Overflow?

-- Expand your online marketplace inventory
-- Widen your customer base
+- Use our network of merchants to increase your customer base and expand your marketplace presence
 - Optimize product selection to increase customer satisfaction
 - Collect payments securely with PayPal
 - Locate rare vinyl records